tiny-pilot/tinypilot/bundler/README.md

 Gatekeeper is TinyPilot’s web service for hosting and distributing bundles.
 See [the Gatekeeper README](https://github.com/tiny-pilot/gatekeeper) for more info.

-Our CircleCI build pipeline automatically builds and uploads new bundles to Gatekeeper:
+Our CircleCI pipeline automatically builds and uploads new bundles to Gatekeeper:

 - For Community, it releases every commit to the `master` branch
 - For Pro, it only releases tags with a particular format (e.g. `2.4.1`)